ArtisRu/gr-chat_modem/README.md

 ## Description
 Some OOT modules combined with pre installed gr3.8 blocks to create real-time chat application between 2 SDR's.
 Tested with Adalm Pluto and HackRF One.
 Code for OOT modules is written in python.
 Some examples are included in /examples folder.

+System responsiveness is limited by gnuradio's pmt interface.
+Need to rewrite blocks so that they use regular streaming interface.

 ## Installation
 Blocks are written for GNU Radio v3.8.2 (compiled from gnuradio's source maint-3.8 branch).
 This will NOT work with gnuradio 3.8.1.0 (default ubuntu 20.04 apt install version) because of bug).